AlchemyCMS/alchemy-richmedia-essences/README.md

-# Alchemy CMS HTML5 Richmedia Essences
+# AlchemyCMS HTML5 Richmedia Essences

-Adds HTML5 `EssenceAudio` and `EssenceVideo` essences to your Alchemy CMS powered site.
+Adds HTML5 `EssenceAudio` and `EssenceVideo` essences to your AlchemyCMS powered website.

 ## Alchemy version

-This version is compatible with Alchemy version 3.0 and above only.
+This version is compatible with Alchemy v4.0 and above only.

+- For Alchemy v3.x please use version 1.0.0.
+- For Alchemy v2.7.0 please use version 0.2.0.
+- For Alchemy v2.6.0 and below please use version 0.1.0.

 Also this plugin does not contain a `EssenceFlash` any more.
 If you need `EssenceFlash`, you need to use version 0.3-stable.

-- For Alchemy v2.7.0 please use version 0.2.0.
-- For Alchemy v2.6.0 and below please use version 0.1.0.

 ## Installation

-**Make sure you have Alchemy CMS installed.**
+**Make sure you have AlchemyCMS installed.**

 Add this line to your application's Gemfile: